Skip to content

 The Good and Bad of Cycling in Hobart — BikeSpot 2023 Analysis

 Using crowdsourced info from BikeSpot 2023, here’s a deep dive into where people feel safe riding bikes around Hobart and where they don’t.
-Mark your safe or unsafe spots on the BikeSpot map until 31 January 2024.

 What is BikeSpot 2023?